 Well first we could look at the interesting difference in dates two of the Matayoshi related sources give us.
 Records for the 1800s are sparse so it is unlikely we could positively determine if there was or was not an expatriate Chinese living in Asato in the 1830s.
 In the post-war era it is much more likely that either US occupation records or local Okinawan records could confirm the presence of an expatriate Chinese living in Asato and a search of the relevant records – residence, medical, tax, mail, death certificates, etc.- would be possible and something a trained historian or anthropologist would be able to do.
 (I have not, just to be clear!)
-It would probably not prove anything if there was no record, unless there is very clear data suggesting the records are complete, but finding something would probably end the search.
+It would probably not prove anything if there was no record, unless there is very clear data suggesting the records are complete.
+Since the kata was known in Okinawa considerably before the war (it was included in Karate Do Taikan in 1938, and so it is fair to assume Taira learned it at the latest by the early-mid 1930s) finding someone there with that name wouldn’t conclusively prove that was the source of the kata, but it would probably end the search given how well it would correlate with the ZOKR information and it would then be easier perhaps to either extrapolate or to do a more focused search of pre-war documentation.
 However, if the search is inconclusive what else may we do?

 We look at the words themselves, and how they are used.
 The character Shu (周) is indeed a Chinese name, Zhou.
 By itself that lends a little credence to the idea that the kata is Shu’s bo kata.
 Additional support is added when we look at how the term is used.
 That naming tradition is very common in Okinawa- Sakugawa no kon, Chatanyara no kon, the Matayoshi lineage Choun no kon, Soeishi/Shiishi no kon, are all named after people the same way.
 The second character (氏) can mean Mr./Mrs or can refer to a clan, so together it could mean Mr. Shu (Zhou) or the Shu (Zhou) clan.
 Either of these readings lends credence to the idea that it is the kata of a fellow named Shu, possibly a form associated with his family or clan.
 Since Zhou has been, according to Wikipedia, one of the 10 most common Chinese surnames since the Yuan dynasty (1271) there is no way to connect it to any specific Shu (Zhou) family, but it is easy to include the possible connection to the Shu clan from Kumemura as opposed to only one individual living in Asato (though of course that individual could be connected to the Kumemura clan).